 Useful people add value where there was no value before.

 Useful people are interested in being useful and helping you the best way possible.
-Getting the job done or doing a task that you got assigned is one thing, but being useful is a completely different way of doing things.
+Getting the job done or doing a task that you were assigned is one thing, but being useful is a completely different way of living and working.

-Even if my to do list is completely packed tomorrow, I try to focus on the tasks where I can be most useful to others.
-It makes me happy and sleep well at night.
+Even if my to-do list is completely packed tomorrow, I try to focus on the tasks where I can be most useful to others.
+It makes me happy and allows me to sleep well at night.

-And to be a little useful to you today, I'd like to share some of my recent book recommendations:
+And to be a little useful to you today, I'd like to share some book recommendations:

-There is something called the "Blue Zones", and people who live in these blue zones seem to be the worlds most healthiest and long living people on earth.
-The author tries to explore the secret behind these blue zones and how we can replicate it's effect to other places around the world.
+There is something called the "Blue Zones," and people who live in these blue zones seem to be the world's healthiest and long-living people on earth.
+The author tries to explore the secret behind these blue zones and how we can replicate their effect in other places around the world.
 It's an interesting concept & I enjoyed reading it.

-I mentioned this book in one of my recent emails to you already.
+I mentioned this one already in my list of favorite books.
 It's the unbelievable story & autobiography of Arnold Schwarzenegger.
-Arnold has always been inspiring to me.
-We always underestimate what Arnold has achieved in such a short life so far.
+Arnold has always been inspiring to me for what he's achieved in such a short life so far.
 Being on top of three different industries is what really stands out to me.
-He went from being an athlete (body building) to one of the highest paid actors in Hollywood until he ended up becoming Governor of California.
+He went from being an athlete (bodybuilding) to one of the highest-paid actors in Hollywood before becoming Governor of California.

-The book by Tony Hsieh, one of the founders of Zappos.
+This book is by Tony Hsieh, one of the founders of Zappos.
 The founding story of Zappos is a little less exciting as Tony came from a background of wealth, but I still appreciated this book for the way Tony & Zappos build a company completely focused on customer experience.

 **In the spirit of full disclosure, this article contains one or more affiliate links, which means that I may get a small commissions if you decide to purchase any of these books from Amazon.
 Of course, I only recommend products & services that I use and love myself, so I know you’ll be in good hands.